finvernizzi/supervisor/README.md

 If `enabled` the supervisor will periodically dump its internal db to file in order to reload it in case of restart (`restoreOnStartup`). `interval` set the period of dumps.

 ###registry
 Where the supervisor should load its regitry.
-It can by any valid url, including local files.
+It can be any valid url, including local files.

 #Run
 To start the supervisor simply digit